srivatsa-FuLab/simple_modularControl_v1.02/README.md

 * Figure out what devices are connected to your microscope (eg. Piezos, Galvos, spectrometer, etc.).
 * Understand how to talk to these devices.
 Always check the manual or refer to the example code.
 Matlab instrument control app or NI-Max is a good place to test instrument control.
-* Encapsulate device communication into a driver function (there are templates and some less commonly used device drivers under `mcInstruments->extras`).
+* Encapsulate device communication protocol into a driver function (there are templates and some less commonly used device drivers under `mcInstruments->extras`).

+__The wrapper function will use the hardware protocol defined in the driver to communicate with your device.
+This makes it simple to reconfigure the GUI in case the devices are disconnected and reconnnected to a different hardware port.__

 <pre>
 More details on parameters defined within the included drivers: